uswds/uswds-site/_components/tables/tables.md

             <td data-title="Variant" class="flex-6">usa-scrollable-container > usa-table</td>
             <td data-title="Description" class="flex-6">
               <span class="font-lang-3xs">
-                This containing class applies a horizontal scrollbar to the table if the columns exceed the available page width.
+                Add the <code>usa-table-container--scrollable</code> class to a container around any <code>usa-table</code> to apply a horizontal scrollbar if the columns exceed the available width.
 Ideal for dense tables with many columns.
               </span>
             </td>
           </tr>